DamilolaAhmadu/Movie-Recommendation/README.md

 ## Result :

-Some of the test images are given below.
+Some of the test images are give below.

 The results from Movie-Movie Similarity is as below: